How to Use Ninject as Dependency Injection with ASP.NET MVC

 }

-Use Ninject + Moq + Unit Test, so you can mock the temp data to the interface and pass to your controller.
+Use Ninject + Moq + Unit Test so you can mock temporary data for the interface and pass it to your controller.

 public static IProductBzService GetProductService()